stevenli518/Presentations/README.md

 # Presentation Slides Repo

-- :speech_balloon: This repo is used to store all Presentation Slides I made in the past
+- :flashlight: This repo is used to store all Presentation Slides I made in the past